umich-arc/gufi-archive/README.md

 singularity exec --bind /etc/passwd gufi_master.sif gufi_ls --help
 ```

+### Scripts

+ * `summary.sh /tmp/GUFI [days]` provides a summary of total and data not
+   accessed in 180 days
+ * `dirsum.sh /tmp/GUFI/dir [days]` Show totals in each directory below the
+   given directory and files not accessed in 180 days

 ### Resolving groups and users

 The continer doesn't know about UID's and groups other than the user invoking